-Fulton County students in the Cascade area and Southwest Atlanta, went back to school on August 6th, which means it’s time for an abundance of expensive school supplies, backpacks full of complicated text books and dreaded questions about math homework.
+Gwinnett County Public Schools students went back to school on Aug.
+6, which means it’s time for an abundance of expensive school supplies, backpacks full of complicated text books and dreaded questions about math homework.

 With back-to-school stresses piling up, Laura Overdeck wants to let children and parents in on a little secret: math can be fun.
 Really.